Revolutionizing the software talent industry

 - Remote work experience: People with no real remote work experience tend to believe it is easy.
 Misleading blog posts and videos showing remote work as sipping your mojito next to a pool with your laptop are not helping either.
 A Senior Software Engineer from Argentina with five years of remote work experience, knowing how she should manage her agenda autonomously and add value is a lot more productive than your regular office employee.
 At Exceptionly, we’re whitelisting candidates with a proven track record of working remotely.
 Not sure?
 I’m happy to help you experiment for free.

-- Use 100% of your engineering budget: Once you cut off the middle-men and pay directly, you can get up to 10x more productivity and loyalty from your remote employees.
+- Use 100% of your engineering budget: Once you cut off the middlemen and pay directly, you can get up to 10x more productivity and loyalty from your remote employees.
 Your understanding of remote talent quality and loyalty is not valid if you did it through an outsourcing company before.
 Simply because while you were paying $100/h for a Senior Java Software Engineer, the guy who did the actual job only gets $15/h for that work.
-Usually, he can’t connect, less likely to take ownership, make more extended plans with you, and jump off the moment he found a better opportunity.
+Usually, he can’t connect, is less likely to take ownership, make more extended plans with you, and jump off the moment he found a better opportunity.

 - Around-the-clock product development opportunities: As you learn and transform your engineering structure to adopt async communication over time, you’ll realize a magic effect occurs.
-As you work with highly-skilled, tested individuals from different timezones, team members will have a clear plan every day as more and more work gets produced by other team members and creates action items for them as the wake-up.
+As you work with highly-skilled, tested individuals from different time zones, team members will have a clear plan every day as more and more work gets produced by other team members and creates action items for them as the wake-up.

 Engineer-to-engineer hiring strategy

 Test yourself or ask your team members if you are delegating this work.
 If you are not enjoying every single software engineering candidate interview you are having; you are doing something wrong.
-At Exceptionly, we have a total commitment for never becoming a recruiters company.
+At Exceptionly, we have a total commitment to never becoming a recruiters company.
 Here are the key benefits of this strategy:

 - Save time, focus, and money: You don’t let a non-tech person manage your software engineering budget, so you shouldn’t let a non-tech person bring engineering talent into your company.
 Software Engineers are 5x more likely to understand each other in full.
 A typical outsourcing company provides his trust for pocketing up to 85% of your engineering budget.
-They come with a rockstar delivery manager collecting your requirements then provide poor service at an individual level.
+They come with a rockstar delivery manager collecting your requirements and then providing poor service at an individual level.

 - Quality before volume: While you’re working with a Software Architect with over 10+ years of experience as your talent acquisition partner, you can get the quality you need in a much shorter timeframe.
-It may sound bold, but I can challenge you to hire ten non-tech recruiters and compete with the software engineering talent quality Exceptionly can provide with a single Software Engineering Manager we’ll dedicate to your hiring needs.
+It may sound bold, but I can challenge you to hire ten non-tech recruiters and compete with the software engineering talent quality Exceptionly can provide a single Software Engineering Manager we’ll dedicate to your hiring needs.
 There is no magic, just a combination of essential data, great process, and expertise.
 I’m happy to risk my dollars.
 Let’s test.

 I tried to share my domain expertise in this post to revolutionize the software talent industry by showing you the inside of a sausage factory.
 Here are our frequently asked questions and answers.
 I’m happy to chat in a quick call to discuss your disagreements and suggestions.